-Welfare indicators like body score and feed intake were also observed (Table.5).
+Welfare indicators like body score and feed intake were also observed (Table 5).
 Stress and pain during cow pox reduced appetite and body condition.
 Physiological and welfare parameters revealed that body condition and feed intake were significantly reduced during the infection period.
 Behavioural observations confirmed marked discomfort, reduced grooming, isolation and altered lying behaviour among infected cows.
-These findings collectively highlighted animal welfare compromise during the active phase of cow pox
+These findings collectively highlighted animal welfare compromise during the active phase of cowpox.

 Human involvement and lesions in milkers

-Two milkers and one handler at the Narsingh Gaushala also developed pustular and popular lesions (Pic.2 and Pic.3) on their hands and fingers approximately 5-7 days after handling infected animals.
+Two milkers and one handler at the Narsingh Gaushala also developed pustular and papular lesions (Pic.2 and Pic.3) on their hands and fingers approximately 5-7 days after handling infected animals.
 The lesions were painful, erythematous and nodular with occasional mild edema.
 In some cases, lesions showed central umbilication and crust formation.
-The affected person reported mild fever, local pain and lymphadenopathy in axillary region.
-Supportive therapy with topical povidone-iodine and oral antihistamines was advised and all human cases recovered completely within 12-14 days without scarring.
+The affected person reported mild fever, local pain and lymphadenopathy in the axillary region.
+Supportive therapy with topical povidone-iodine and oral antihistamines was advised, and all human cases recovered completely within 12-14 days without scarring.
 No secondary bacterial infection was observed during healing

 DISCUSSION

 The present outbreak of cowpox in a closed Sahiwal herd emphasizes the zoonotic and welfare implications of poxvirus infections even in disease-resistant indigenous breeds.
-Morbidity of 58.82 % in the herd was relatively higher than that reported by Bhardwaj (2012) 46.39 %, suggesting that confined housing and cold climatic stress may predispose animals to infection.
+Morbidity of 58.82 % in the herd was relatively higher than that reported by Bhardwaj (2012), 46.39 %, suggesting that confined housing and cold climatic stress may predispose animals to infection.
 The absence of mortality and rapid recovery (12–14 days) reflected effective management, early diagnosis, and prompt therapeutic intervention.

 The rise in temperature and heart rate during the infection indicated a systemic inflammatory response, consistent with findings of Schatzmayr et al., (2000) and Delhon (2022).
 Welfare indicators such as reduced feed intake, reluctance to milking, and visible discomfort underline the compromised welfare state during infection.
 Animal welfare scoring based on behaviour, udder lesions, and milk output can therefore serve as practical monitoring tools during such outbreaks.